nrwl/workshop-nx-labs/rxjs/lab-2.md

 ![lab1_snapshot](https://user-images.githubusercontent.com/210413/35134346-67e08b64-fc9b-11e7-9756-aec2e5e38a7f.jpg)

-For each change in the AssignedUsers search criter, we are thrashing the server:
+For each change in the AssignedUsers search criteria, we are thrashing the server:

 *  We are not waiting until the user appears to have finished changing the criteria.
 *  We are querying the server with possible same query as the most recent, previous query.